-Mine subsidence insurance is very affordable, especially when compared to the risk of spending thousands of dollars to repair a mine subsidence damaged structure.
-The maximum mine subsidence limit available is according to statute - consult with your insurance agent.
+Mine subsidence insurance is very affordable, especially when compared to the risk of spending thousands of dollars to repair a mine subsidence damaged home.

-The rates for mine subsidence coverage for commercial structures are different than those for residential structures.
-The commercial rates are the same in all counties, and the residential rates are the same in all counties, and the rates do not vary based on construction, age of the structure, or prior claim experience.
+The rates for mine subsidence coverage are the same in all counties, and do not vary based on construction, age of the home, or prior claim experience.
 Mine Subsidence premium is determined solely by the amount of coverage purchased.